JorritSalverda/CacheMagic/README.md

 ### Changing defaults

-The following default settings are used and can be changed by using the following code with different values
+The following default settings are used and can be changed by using the code below with different values

 ```csharp
 Cache.UpdateSettings(new CacheSettings(